jasp-stats/jasp-desktop/Docs/development/translate.md

 Unzip gettext-0.14.4-bin.zip and its location needs to be added to the PATH environment.

 ##### Structuring the R code (especially for JASP and JASPgraphs package).<br>
-This subject is intended for developers, adding new translatable R-packages to JASP.
+This subject is intended for developers who wish to add new translatable R-packages to JASP.
 Each R package/dynamic module needs to be structured as follows:

 * DESCRIPTION
 * NAMESPACE